Get all the latest data for Davao City

 How do I verify title and ownership history in Davao City right now?

-The official authority you should use to verify title and ownership history in Davao City is the Registry of Deeds under the Land Registration Authority (LRA), which maintains the original records for all titled properties in the city.
+To verify title and ownership history in Davao City, use the Registry of Deeds under the Land Registration Authority and compare the registry record with the seller’s documents.

 You will find here the list of classic mistakes people make when buying a property in Davao City.